malcommac/SwiftDate/README.md

 	- [Relative date formatting](#relative-date-formatting)

-## Something important about NSDate
+## Something you must know about NSDate

 As you know NSDate is the central class of the date/time handling in Foundation framework.
 In fact NSDate is nothing more than a wrapper around the number of seconds since [Jan 1, 2001 at 00:00 UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) (or GMT if you prefer).
 For values representing number of seconds, Foundation uses NSTimeInterval which is a 64-bit floating point value.